And it's great to have you with us on our first day of podcasting at www.rushlinbaugh.com.

 The cash flow is just too much.

-They're their retirement pools, especially just don't throw enough throw off enough cash flow to be able to afford those homes.
+Their retirement pools, especially, just don't throw off enough cash flow to be able to afford those homes.

-I'm glad you mentioned that, because in my stack of stuff today, I have uh uh op-ed written by a college president who's beginning to question the value of a college education.
+I'm glad you mentioned that because in my stack of stuff today, I have an op-ed written by a college president who's beginning to question the value of a college education.

-His point is if a family would take four years times the tuition cost it takes to send your kid to a good school and put it in an investment account, the kid would end up more money with more money in that investment account in 20 years than he will with a job he gets from his college degree on odds, because of the high cost of tuition at a lot of university.
+His point is, if a family would take four years times the tuition cost it takes to send your kid to a good school and put it in an investment account, the kid would end up more money with more money in that investment account in 20 years than he will with a job he gets from his college degree on odds because of the high cost of tuition at a lot of universities.

 I totally support that, you know.